DoaaSherif1/CodeDocumentation/README.md

 This function takes a username as an argument and sends it to the backend server through a GET Request to check the users table to know if the username exist or not with limited characters if it exists , it gives an order for taking a snapshot of the data and mapping (organising) it by its id next to it.

 Parameters:
-username (string): an username of an existing user in the database
+username (string): a username of an existing user in the database

 required: yes